reworkhow/XSim.jl/docs/src/core/breed.md

 # Breed: Wrap-up Function

-Here, we introduce a function `breed()` as a wrapper for matings and selections. `n_gens` defines how many generations are simulated, and `n_select_males` or `n_select_females` determines how many male or female progenies are selected as sires or dams in the next generation.
+Here, we introduce a function `breed()` as a wrapper for matings and selections. `n_gens` defines how many generations are simulated, and `n_select_A` or `n_select_B` determines how many male or female progenies are selected as sires or dams in the next generation.

 ```@contents